16Roman/MathOperations5/README.md

 Thanks for viewing!
-Check the code in the folder, application file should work properly.
+Check the code in the folder, run the .exe file in the application folder to run the program.
 -Roman